Download this example as a Jupyter notebook

 - Substance: 75023

-We have now identified a coating that is causing non-compliance.
-There is a single coating in the assembly that is non-compliant, but it appears in 4 non-compliant sub-components.
+You have now identified a coating that is causing non-compliance.
+While there is a single coating in the assembly that is non-compliant, it appears in four non-compliant subcomponents.
 The coating also only contains one non-compliant substance.

 Alternatively, using the compliance_by_indicator

-property will give us a single indicator result that rolls up the results across all parts in the query.
-This would be useful in a situation where we have a ‘concept’ assembly stored outside of Granta MI, and we want to determine its compliance.
-We know it contains the subassemblies specified in the query above, and so using compliance_by_indicator
+property gives you a single indicator result that rolls up the results across all parts in the query.
+This would be useful in a situation where you have a concept assembly stored outside of Granta MI and want to determine its compliance.
+You know it contains the subassemblies specified in the preceding query, and so using compliance_by_indicator

-will tell us if that concept assembly is compliant based on the worst result of the
+tells you if that concept assembly is compliant based on the worst result of the individual

 [15]: